 This course examines the development and professional practice of federal and state probation and parole systems.
-Emphasis is placed on organization, roles and responsibilities of these systems, as well as the significant impact of court decisions on delivery of services.
-PREREQUISITES: CRJ1400 and ENG1200, ENG1201 or ENG1601
+Emphasis is placed on organization, roles and responsibilities of these

 CRJ2434: Justice Administration (3)

 The purpose of this course is to introduce the student to administration techniques and organizational behavior found specifically in law enforcement agencies, court systems, and correctional institutions.
 Study will focus on the practical aspects of management theories, organizational structures, supervisory skills, and administrative issues.
 PREREQUISITES: CRJ1400